The northern Italian village of Bormida has hit the headlines because its council is offering €2,000 to anybody who wants to come and live there.

 For many travellers, cruising is about dancing.
 From the couples of a certain age who still like to cut a rug the old-fashioned way to the professionals who perform for the rest of us to watch on in awe, it’s all to be seen on the high seas.

-Here’s some video I took on my most recent cruise, on the Costa Diadema, of the ship’s animation team and dancers, and some of the passengers getting into the spirit.
+Here’s some video I took on the Costa Diadema of the ship’s animation (entertainment) team and dancers, and some of the passengers, getting into the spirit.